wzslr321/flutter_guide/README.md

   * Before start
   * Terminal commands
   * What are Stateless and Stateful widgets
-  * iOS and Android widgets differences
+  * How to use iOS-style widgets
 * Widgets
   * Table of widgets is located below the table of contents
 * Packages usage